alchemydc/ansible-toolbox/roles/celo_validator/readme.md

  2. Edit [vars/main.yml](vars/main.yml.example) to taste.

 Note that the role needs private keys (for the validator signers) and passwords (used to decrypt the private keys on the filesystem).
-These are best stored in ansible-vault.
-More info on ansible-vault [here](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html)
+These are best stored in [ansible-vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html).

 3. Edit your `inventory.yml` as appropriate to add a host entry for the celo_validator